Safer Cities: Her Way

 Phase 3: Deliver & Evaluate March 2024 – June 2024 (4 months)

-In this phase we will continue to implement solutions from the findings of Phases 1 and 2, whilst collating information to compile a case study and best practice framework to implement across the entire Local Government Area and share with other Councils.
+In this phase will finalise delivery while collating information to compile a case study and best practice framework to implement across the entire Local Government Area and share with other Councils.

-We will be taking the learnings of the survey and interactive map to inform walking workshops and focus groups.
-If you are interested in participating in these please contact us or complete our community survey.
+We used the learnings from the survey and interactive map to inform walking workshops and focus groups.

 What support services are available for community safety?